 ARE MOSQUITOES HARMFUL?

 Mosquitoes are one of the main transmitters of disease throughout the world.
 While most of these diseases are not of immediate concern in the Pacific Northwest, mosquitoes should be exterminated in areas frequented by people.
 Allergic reactions to mosquito bites can also be harmful.

 Cockroaches in our area are usually 1/2 to 5/8 inch in length.

 Cockroaches are usually reddish-brown to black in color.

-Cockroaches have oval-shaped bodies and long legs that extend form their body.
-They have wings that overlap and their back and can fly.
+Cockroaches have oval-shaped bodies and long legs that extend from their body.
+They have wings that overlap with their back and can fly.

 are cockroaches harmful?